|Resource title||Roles||Resource allocation|

 |Course Sponsors||2.009 Investors||Gifts that fund team budgets|

 There are two systems integrators per team (one per section).
 In the first lab meeting all students interested in this role should be identified.
 Then, each interested person should have one week in the position before a section vote is made to choose the integrator for the rest of the term.
 After the convergence, when the two sections reunite as one team and members decide on one product concept, it is customary for the two system integrators to continue on and cooperate in the role.

 The system integrators will assume a number of coordination and integration functions during the project, from both a project management and technical design viewpoint.
 While they are not the owners of the design vision (the team is), they are the hub of team communication.
 (Note: All team members should actively share ideas, information, and feedback and not expect the SI to always elicit or motivate it.)
 The system integrators will have management responsibilities that include:

 - Coordinating weekly team meetings, agendas, and goals.

 - Structuring the process to define task forces.

-- Ensuring that the meeting minutes and team wiki is properly maintained.
+- Ensuring that the meeting minutes and team's slack site is properly maintained.